Blackymas/NSPanel_HA_Blueprint/docs/customization.md

 ### Frameworks
 > [!IMPORTANT]
 > When switching between frameworks, make sure to update the device with a serial cable as the partition table is different between the two frameworks as [OTA Update Component](https://esphome.io/components/ota) updates will not change the partition table.

-The `arduino` protocol still more popular and therefore more components are available, but as `esp-idf` is maintained by EspressIF and is kept updated, more boards are supported and the memory management is better, making it ideal if you wanna customize your panel to support memory consumption functionalities, like `bluetooth_proxy` or [Improv](https://www.improv-wifi.com/).
+While it will appear to work, the device will boot the old framework after a reset.

 This project currently uses `esp-idf` as default framework.
 You can overlap the settings with this customization.

 > [!NOTE]
 > For more info about frameworks, please visit [ESPHome docs](https://esphome.io/components/esp32).

+`esp-idf` is maintained by EspressIF and is kept updated, more boards are supported and the memory management is better, making it ideal if you wanna customize your panel to support memory consumption functionalities, like `bluetooth_proxy` or [Improv](https://www.improv-wifi.com/).
+Consequently, this project uses `esp-idf` as the default framework since `v4.3`.

+However, the `arduino` protocol still very popular and, therefore, more components are available and the project allows to switch between the frameworks by adding the following lines in your panel's yaml file.

 #### Framework `arduino`
 ```yaml